 When developing an ambush marketing campaign without any official right to use an event for your promotion, don't:

 - use actual names, logos, slogans, or branding of events;

 - mention words "Sponsor", "Partner" or "Supporter" concerning this event;

 - conduct giveaways and give people tickets to the event.

-Since it’s extremely popular in sports, many actions are directed against this marketing strategy especially in this industry.
-These measures can be found in major sports events that aim at protecting exclusive sponsorship and the organizers' intellectual property rights.
-As a result, regulations limit the freedom of speech and obstruct brands from promoting themselves with the help of a certain event.
+Since it's trendy in sports, many actions are directed against this marketing strategy in this industry.
+These measures can be found in major sports events that aim at protecting exclusive sponsorships and their organizers' intellectual property rights.
+As a result, these regulations can limit the freedom of speech and obstruct brands from promoting themselves with the help of a certain event.

 It's crucial to follow several steps to legally and successfully implement this creative marketing technique without violating various rights.
 Let's dive into the pros and cons of ambush marketing if you are considering it for your next marketing campaign.

 Like any marketing strategy, ambush advertising has advantages and disadvantages.
 Let's take a closer look at them.